 In Knight v.
 Walmart Stores East (LIRC, 10/11/12), the applicant had been convicted of third-degree sexual assault, use of a dangerous weapon, first-degree reckless endangerment of safety, and false imprisonment.
 Id.
-Knight's several convictions were based on a single incident with an individual with whom he had a personal relationship.
+Knight's several convictions involved an individual with whom he had a personal relationship.
 Id.
 LIRC found that the context of Knight's crimes was distinct from the context of his work environment and the position did not provide him with a significant opportunity to re-offend.
-Id.

 Like the complainant in Knight, all of Mr. Palmer's convictions stemmed from a personal relationship with his live-in girlfriend at the time.
 He has no history of violence towards strangers or co-workers.
-Given the isolated and personal nature of his crimes, it is extremely unlikely that he would behave in a violent manner in the workplace.
+Given the isolated and personal nature of his crimes, it is extremely unlikely that he would behave in a violent manner in the workplace, both statistically and on a common sense level.
 Furthermore, the fact that the Lighting Schematic Layout Applications Specialist must use a badge and log-in electronically when he enters the work premises, and log-in separately to his computer and then work in a large area with several employees around, makes it all the less likely that Mr. Palmer would even have the opportunity to engage in criminal activity.
 Id.
-Therefore, Cree's claim that

-Mr. Palmer's conviction record evidenced a risk that he would attack others or otherwise act violently in the workplace, is belied by its own expert witness, as well as the WI DOC data.
+Cree has made much of "nooks and crannies" in its warehouse, areas where Mr. Palmer would not have worked.
+His work would have been in the offices with other co-workers and management.
 While Mr. Palmer's convictions are obviously upsetting to Cree and the circuit court judge, this is not sufficient for an employer to categorically exclude an applicant.
 "Whether the crime is an upsetting one may have nothing to do with whether it is substantially related to a particular job."
-See, https://dwd.wisconsin.gov/er/civil_rights/discrimination/arrest_conviction.htm
+See, https://dwd.wisconsin.gov/er/civil\rights/discrimination/arrest\conviction.htm